NajiNabulsi/hack_your_places/README.md

-# this quiz website
+# this places and friends website

 this is react website with node and mongoDB

 # product description

-Home landing page

 to enter the website you must register first
+You can add your places and share it with your friends Your Friends can give comments, feed pack and rate it within 5 stars

 ## the idea of the program